Disentangled Latent Dynamics Manifold Fusion for Solving Parameterized PDEs: Problem formulation

 \subsection{Auto-decoding for latent space dynamics}

-A prominent methodology for achieving reliable long-horizon temporal forecasting involves learning intrinsic latent dynamics within a significantly reduced low-dimensional manifold, subsequently decoding these representations back into a continuous physical spatial field \cite{yin2022dino,wang2025pido}.
-Specifically, given an observed trajectory sequence $\{v_t\}_{t\in\mathcal{T}}$, a dedicated encoder initially computes corresponding latent formulation states $\alpha_t$ directly from periodic observations as $\alpha_t = E_\varphi(v_t)$.
-Following this encoding, a matching continuous decoder progressively reconstructs the structural space variable $v_t$ governed by $D_\phi(\alpha_t)$.
-Consequently, the continuous latent temporal evolution is structurally modeled leveraging a continuous-time dynamic mathematical framework---typically taking the operational form of a parameterized Neural Ordinary Differential Equation (Neural ODE):
+A common approach to finite-horizon forecasting learns intrinsic latent dynamics on a low-dimensional manifold and decodes them back to the physical field \cite{yin2023dino,wang2025pido}.
+Given an observed trajectory $\{v_t\}_{t\in\mathcal{T}}$, an encoder computes latent states $\alpha_t = E_\varphi(v_t)$, and a decoder reconstructs $v_t$ via $D_\phi(\alpha_t)$.
+The latent evolution is then modeled continuously in time with a Neural Ordinary Differential Equation (Neural ODE):